DBE Final Rule Sprint — B2G Coach

 More Than Waiting.

-The firms that survive this transition will be the ones that moved early — who understood the new standard before the reevaluation notice arrived, who built their narrative before they needed it, and who had a coach who has been on the other side of this table.
-That preparation starts here.
+The firms that survive this transition will be the ones that moved early — who understood the new standard, who built their narrative, and who had a coach who has been on the other side of this table.

 Enroll in the DBE Final Rule Sprint →